-All of our lives we’ve seen reference to the famous London Landmarks.
-Top London attractions have been featured in movies and TV shows, in magazines, and even sporting events and commercials.
+All of our lives we’ve seen references to famous London Landmarks.
+Top London attractions have been featured in movies and TV shows, magazines, and even in sporting events and commercials.

 Fun Fact: The Tower of London has always housed important items of the British monarchs and it still houses the royal family’s crown jewels today.

 Buckingham Palace is the official residence of the Royal Family.
 When we visited London, we stood among the crowd waiting for the changing of the guard.
 It was fun to see and a must for first time visitors to London.
 Read about another Royal Residence: How to Visit Windsor Castle

 6. Westminster Abbey – Famous Church in London

 Westminster Abbey is one of the most famous churches in the world and is definitely at the top of London’s famous landmarks.
 We all know it from the famous royal weddings that have taken place here.
 Most recently Prince William and Kate.